Murugi001/Group_5_Phase_4_Project/README2.md

 ## 👥 Target Audience
 - **Marketing Teams** (Apple & Google) → Design campaigns that amplify positive sentiment.
 - **Customer Engagement & Experience Managers** → Strengthen relationships and improve satisfaction.
-- **Product Managers** (iPhone, Pixel, Android, iOS) → Align features with consumer expectations.
+- **Product Managers** (iPhone, Pixel, Android, iOS) → Align features with consumer expectations revealed in sentiment analysis.
-- **Competitive Strategy Analysts** → Benchmark brand perception across categories.
+- **Competitive Strategy Analysts** → Benchmark brand perception across categories and identify opportunities for competitve advantage.
-- **Executives & Senior Leadership** → Use sentiment-driven insights for strategic planning.
+- **Executives & Senior Leadership** → Use sentiment-driven insights for strategic planning, market positioning and long term brand growth.

 ---

+## 📂Data Understanding
+- The dataset used in this project was sourced from Data World and contributed by Kent Cavender-Bares on August 30, 2013.
+It consists of 9,093 entries containing crowd-sourced sentiment assessments of tweets mentioning different brands and products.
+Each record includes the original tweet, a sentiment label (positive, negative, or neutral), and, when relevant, the specific brand or product associated with the sentiment.
+Annotators evaluated not only whether a sentiment was present but also its intended target, making this dataset a valuable resource for studying public perception, brand engagement, and emotional tone on social media.

+---

 ## 📂 Data Preprocessing
-Steps taken include:
-- Filling missing product references with `"NoProduct"`.
-- Tokenizing tweets and converting to lowercase.
-- Removing punctuation, stopwords, and applying stemming.
-- Handling class imbalance with resampling.
+Missing Values; Filled missing product references with a placeholder token ("No_Target") & Dropped rows with empty tweets or missing sentiment labels
+Categorical Standardization; Unified sentiment labels into three categories: positive, negative, neutral Text Cleaning; Converted all tweet text to lowercase & Removed URLs, mentions (@user), hashtags, numbers, and special characters
+Tokenization & Stopword Removal; Split cleaned text into tokens & Removed common stopwords to reduce noise.
+Feature Transformation; Applied TF-IDF vectorization to convert text into numerical features for model training.

 ---

 ## 🤖 Modeling Approach
-- Baseline models: Logistic Regression, Naïve Bayes, Random Forest.
+- Baseline models: Logistic Regression, Naïve Bayes, Support Vector Machine(SVM).
-- Advanced models: LSTM and Transformers (BERT).
 - Evaluation metrics: Accuracy, Precision, Recall, F1-score.
 - Best-performing model selected for business insights.